-As part of “The Assured Shorthold Tenancy Notices and Prescribed Requirements (England) Regulations 2015”, private residential landlords in England are required to provide their tenants with a copy of the “How To Rent” Guide issued by the Government.
+As part of “The Assured Shorthold Tenancy Notices and Prescribed Requirements (England) Regulations 2015“, private residential landlords in England are required to provide their tenants with a copy of the “How to rent: the checklist for renting in England” booklet issued by the Government.

-Here’s what you need to know about the “How To Rent” Guide and how to comply with the regulations…
+Here’s what you need to know about the guide and how to comply with the regulations…

-Landlords in England (yes, just England) should serve a copy of the booklet to tenants’ at the beginning of new tenancies that start on or after October 2015.
+Landlords in England (yes, just England) must serve their tenants with an up to date version of the government issued “How to rent: the checklist for renting in England” guide at the beginning of new tenancies that started on or after October 2015.

 Requirement for landlord to provide prescribed information